OpenBB-finance/OpenBB/website/content/sdk/reference/economy/country_codes.md

 ---
 title: country_codes
-description: This is the Country Codes page for the Bigmac index in the OpenBBTerminal.
+description: "This is the Country Codes page for the Bigmac index in the OpenBBTerminal."
   It provides available country codes, specified as ISO-3 letter country codes, and requires no parameters.
 keywords: